Datadita93/Bootcamp_Workbooks/README.md

 During Week 2, I focused on developing data visualization and analytical skills using Power BI and Tableau.
 Key tasks included:

-- **Creating dashboards in Tableau** using the EMSI_JobChange_UK dataset:
+- **Creating dashboards in Tableau & Power BI** using different dataset in skillable:
   - A bar chart to display percentage changes.
   - A UK map visualization highlighting key city locations impacted.

 - **Conducting trend analyses** using different datasets:
   - **Spotify dataset**: Identified trends and key insights that could inform future organizational projects.